iltommi/qdb-documentation/source/faq.rst

 What is the maximum entries count?
 ==================================

-As long as you have the disk space for it, there is no limit (unless otherwise configured) to the numbers of entries into a wrpme server.
+As long as you have the disk space for it, there is no limit (unless otherwise configured) to the numbers of entries into a quasardb server.

-How much RAM can wrpme handle?
+How much RAM can quasardb handle?
 ================================

 As much as the operating system can.

-How can one administrate a wrpme cluster?
+How can one administrate a quasardb cluster?
 ============================================

 A web bridge enables the user to monitor a node with a HTML 5 interface.
 The bridge also offers JSON/JSONP interfaces to access data and statistics.

-See :doc:`../reference/wrpme_httpd` for more information.
+See :doc:`../reference/qdb_httpd` for more information.

-Is wrpme free of charge?
+Is quasardb free of charge?
 ===========================

-wrpme requires a license.
+quasardb requires a license.

 Non-profit organizations and non-commercial usage are elligible for free licenses.

 Contact us for more information, see :doc:`contact`

-Can I embed the wrpme technology in my hardware/software?
+Can I embed the quasardb technology in my hardware/software?
 ============================================================

 Yes, we have a special license for this case.
 Contact us for more information, see :doc:`contact`